Algorhythmn/dai-lab-http-infrastructure/README.md

 - "traefik.http.services.api-service.loadBalancer.sticky.cookie.secure=true"
 ```

+To prove that sticky sessions are correctly executed by the reverse-proxy for the API Java server we've added a line in
+our Javalin API server to write in the terminal whenever the route '/api/todo/all' is called.
-We can see that request are redirected to the same servers below:
+When calling the api server with the same cookie, we can see that the request are redirected to the same server.
+When
+deleting the cookie and calling the api server again, we can see that the request are redirected to another server.
 ![img.png](img.png)

 ## Step 7: Securing Traefik with HTTPS